Lower Dolpo Trek

 Sightseeing in Kathmandu Valley and trek prep

-After a welcoming breakfast, today you will have the opportunity to see some of Kathmandu’s most famous UNESCO-listed world heritage sights, including Pashupatinath, Boudhanath, and Swayambhunath.
-Once you return you will meet your guide and begin preparation for your trek.
+After a welcoming breakfast, today you can see some of Kathmandu’s most famous UNESCO-listed world heritage sights, including Pashupatinath, Boudhanath, and Swayambhunath.
+Once you return, you will meet your guide and begin preparation for your trek.

 Breakfast and overnight stay at a 3-star hotel in Kathmandu